zhanyang01/tp/docs/UserGuide.md

 Format: `filter t/TAG1 t/TAG2`

-- Filters for person objects that contain all the specified tags `TAG1`, `TAG2`.
+- Filters for clients that contain all the specified tags `TAG1`, `TAG2`.
-- Only person objects that contain all the specified tags will be listed in the Ui.
+- Only clients that contain all the specified tags will be listed in the Ui.

 Examples: